SAM-Denton/samde/README.md

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/luna.jpg">

 ## Introduction
-This is an Arch Linux post installation script that installs my desktop environment that is comprised of custom builds of [suckless](https://suckless.org/) software: [dwm](https://gitlab.com/SamDenton/dwm), [dmenu](https://gitlab.com/SamDenton/dmenu), [st](https://gitlab.com/SamDenton/st) , [dnote](https://gitlab.com/SamDenton/dnote) and [slstatus](https://gitlab.com/SamDenton/slstatus).
+This is an Arch Linux post installation script that installs my desktop environment that is comprised of custom builds of [suckless](https://suckless.org/) software: [dwm](https://gitlab.com/SamDenton/dwm), [dmenu](https://gitlab.com/SamDenton/dmenu), [st](https://gitlab.com/SamDenton/st) , [dnote](https://gitlab.com/SamDenton/dnote) [slstatus](https://gitlab.com/SamDenton/slstatus) and [slock](https://gitlab.com/SamDenton/slock).
 The script also installs my dotfiles and the programs I use.

 ## Features

-### Xresources
+### Xresources & monitor profiles
-All of my suckless builds support [Xresources](https://gitlab.com/SamDenton/dots/-/blob/master/.config/x11/profiles/1080p.Xresources).
-This allows settings to be changed on the fly without recompiling.
+All the suckless builds have been patched to support Xresources.
+With this you can change things such as the fonts, colors and pixel sizes on the fly without recompiling.

+I've made a few ["monitor profiles"](https://gitlab.com/SamDenton/dots/-/blob/master/.config/x11/profiles) that adjusts the size of the UI for various monitor resolutions and sizes.
+Use the dmenu-samde script to change monitor profiles.

 ### Effortless theming
-You can use my dmenu-samde script to change colorscheme of my suckless builds in a matter of seconds.
-The colorschemes are loaded from a single Xresources file rather than having to set the colors in multiple config files.
-A good amount of colorschemes are included in the [x11/colorschemes](https://gitlab.com/SamDenton/dots/-/tree/master/.config/x11/colorschemes) folder from my dotfiles, however if you want more you can get a bunch of colorschemes from : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).
+The suckless builds use colorschemes from Xresources rather than having to set the colors in multiple config files.
+Colorschemes can be selected with the dmenu-samde script or with the lf file browser (press x to load a colorscheme).

+Many colorscheme files are included in [x11/colorschemes](https://gitlab.com/SamDenton/dots/-/tree/master/.config/x11/colorschemes), however I you want more you can go to : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/colorscheme.gif">

-### dmenu-samde
+### Dmenu-samde

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/menu.png">

 This is a dmenu script used to change various system settings.
 Press super+shift+r to run it.

-I'll explain some of the options that I think need an explanation:
+Here are descriptions of what the options do:
+- Theme selector : Gives a list of themes(rices) to choose from.
+- Color scheme : Gives a list of [colorschemes](https://gitlab.com/SamDenton/dots/-/tree/master/.config/x11/colorschemes) to choose from.

-- Suckless Toggles : toggle options in my suckless builds , such as gaps, bar padding, etc.
+- Toggles : toggle options in the suckless builds and picom.
 - Font : Gives a list of fonts to pick from.
 "System Font" changes the dwm bar, dmenu and dnote.
-- Pywal : Uses pywal to generate a colorscheme from the current wallpaper and load it into my suckless builds.
+- Pywal : Uses [pywal](https://github.com/dylanaraps/pywal) to generate a colorscheme from the current wallpaper and load it into my suckless builds.
-- Folder Colors : Sets the folder color for the papirus icon theme.
+- Folder Colors : Gives a list of folder colors for the papirus icon theme.
-- Rounded Corners : Toggles rounded corners in picom.conf.
-- Monitor Profile : Changes the size of ui elements for various screen sizes and resolutions.
-- Reload Desktop : Merges Xresources and reloads all my suckless programs.
+- Reload Desktop : Merges Xresources and reloads all the suckless programs.

 ### Tag icons
 [Nerdfont](https://www.nerdfonts.com/) icons are used for tags instead of numbers.
-My build of dwm is configured to have my most used programs automatically open and switch to the appropriate tag.
+Dwm is configured to have my most used programs automatically open and switch to the appropriate tag.
 Also vacant tags are greyed out and occupied tags are colored.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/tags.gif">